sewerdev/dolby-atmos-meizu-21/README.md

 **Via the Magisk app**

-1. Copy `Dolby-Atmos-Meizu-21-v1.0.zip` to your device.
+1. Copy `.zip file` to your device.
 2. Open **Magisk → Modules → Install from storage** and select the zip.
 3. Reboot.